Dan Nigro: Songwriting

 Nigro moved to Los Angeles to become a songwriter, collaborating with childhood friend Justin Raisen.
 He found initial success with a jingle for a McDonald's advertisement and then with Sky Ferreira.
 Nigro began as a songwriter then learned production as he felt belittled by producers he worked with and didn’t feel like he could exercise full creative control over his work without being a producer.

 Amusement Records

 After Nigro and singer-songwriter Chappell Roan had worked together for years, Roan was dropped by her former record label.
-To continue writing, producing and releasing songs together, Nigro formed independent label Amusement Records.
+To continue writing, producing and releasing songs together, Nigro formed independent label Amusement Records in 2023.
+Though originally formed for Roan, Nigro said he intended to build out its roster, as long as he believed in the acts.
+In 2025, Nigro and Amusement began an exclusivity partnership with Universal Music Group, later signing Devon Again as Amusement's second artist.

-As of September 2024, Roan is the only act signed to Amusement.
-Nigro also said that he does see himself signing other acts to Amusement in the future.
-"But it's about finding the person I want to invest 300 days of my time with," he says.
-"It's not simply finding an artist that I like and thinking that they're great.
-It's about, 'Do we feel a connection that we can spend so much time making something and then promote it and find the right creative teams and annoy you about content?'
-It's everything."

 Personal life

 Nigro married visual artist Emily Williams in September 2020.
-Together they have two children, Saoirse and Kieran.
+Together they have two children.
 Their daughter Saoirse can be heard in the final seconds of Olivia Rodrigo's song "Teenage Dream".